Sydney Garvis '18 with Aceh Zero Plastic cleanup

 Students of peace and conflict studies, environmental policy, Islamic studies, or NGOs will find many outlets for their interests.
 Past Fellows have also done stand up comedy, break-dancing, and pursued other artistic avenues during their Fellowships.
 The Fellowship in Aceh opens the door to extraordinary careers including one past Fellow who is now the Global Coordinator for the Forestry Initiative at the Clinton Foundation.

-Fellows receive intensive Indonesian language training at the Alam Bahasa Indonesia (Indonesian Language School) in Yogyakarta, Indonesia during the summer before they start their work at Syiah Kuala University.
+Fellows receive intensive Indonesian language training with Alam Bahasa Indonesia (Indonesian Language School) during the summer before they start their work at Syiah Kuala University.
 Tuition, books, travel, and living expenses during the period of the language training are covered by Shansi.
 Once the Fellowship begins, Shansi provides an allowance for language study for the remainder of the Fellowship.

 Shansi Fellows live in university housing that is predominantly for lecturers and their families.
 When both Fellows are the same gender, Fellows will live in the house on campus together, and there have usually been one or two university students living in the house too.
 However, if there is a male Fellow and a female Fellow, one of the Fellows will live in a separate apartment next door.